StefanSchubert/sabi/README.md

   devops/sabi_docker_sdk/copyjars.sh

-Which makes sure, that the docker container, gets the necessary app modules.
+Which makes sure that the docker container gets the required jar module assets.

 ### DEV-Environment for a frontend engineer working on sabi-webclient module